allenai/common/README.md

 will not make it to the main repository.
 2. Set the upstream repository (`git push --set-upstream origin $branch_name`).
 3. Kick of the release with `sbt release`.
-4. Create a pull request and make sure Shippable builds it OK.
+4. Create a pull request and make sure Semaphore builds it OK.
-5. When the pull request is merged, Shippable will kick off a build and ultimately publish the artifact.
+5. When the pull request is merged, Semaphore will kick off a build and ultimately publish the artifact.
 6. You can verify that it was published by [looking on BinTray.com](https://bintray.com/allenai/maven)!

 You are done!